keu/docs/astro/create-cluster.md

     ```

 2. In the AWS Management Console, enable the desired region as described in [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).
-3. Upgrade your [global endpoint session token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-manage-tokens) to version 2, which is valid in all AWS regions, by running the following command via the [AWS CLI](https://aws.amazon.com/cli/):
+3. Upgrade your [global endpoint session token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-manage-tokens) to version 2, which is valid in all AWS regions, by running the following command in the [AWS CLI](https://aws.amazon.com/cli/):

     ```sh
     aws iam set-security-token-service-preferences --global-endpoint-token-version v2Token